 A lease, however, simply finances the use of a vehicle for a specified number of months, sort of like renting.

-When you use a loan to actually purchase a vehicle, you own the vehicle, and the vehicle is used as collateral against the loan.
-Once you finish paying off the loan you have something tangible to show for all that money you spend and you can drive that car payment free until it dies, if you choose.
+When you use a loan to purchase a vehicle, you own the vehicle, and the vehicle is used as collateral against the loan.
+Once you finish paying off the loan, you have something tangible to show for the money you spent, and you can drive your car payment free until it dies, if you choose.

 However, financing the purchase of a car does have its drawbacks in that the interest and fees of financing add up over time, causing you to spend thousands more than just the purchase price of the car.
 In that scenario you end up spending thousands of dollars extra for an item that is continually going down in value.

 What About Leasing a Car?